Remote Command Operator

 • remoteCmd: The command to be executed on the remote server.

-• host: The host to connect to in order to execute the command.
+• host: The host to connect to (supports user@host form).

-• setEnv: This will set the output of the remote command to the local environment variable.
+• setEnv: Sets the stdout of the remote command into a local environment variable.

 • allowInsecure: Boolean flag to indicate whether to allow insecure connections, where the host is unknown.